lemms/bluedot/README.md

            <see the section Operators for details>
 ```

+#Layers:

+The generator can hold multiple layers, with different channel formats.
+There must be at least one layer called "base", which will be rendered into the output file.

 #Operators:

 Operators in bluedot are applied in the top down order they are listed in the file.